 Old insulation can be reused, most of the time.
 As long as the existing insulation is not wet, moldy or overly compressed, it can usually be put back into place after the attic has been air-sealed and before new insulation is installed.

 Here at Dr. Energy Saver of Hudson Valley, we employ home energy efficiency experts who know how to make attic insulation benefit your entire home.
 Looking to improve home comfort and lower your utility costs?
-Call 1-844-385-7838 or contact us online to schedule a home energy audit or a Free Estimate for home insulation in Pine Bush, Middletown, Cornwall, and in and around Warwick, Nanuet, Nyack, New Windsor, Suffren, and Port Jervis.
+Call 1-844-385-7838 or contact us online to schedule a Free Estimate for home insulation in Pine Bush, Middletown, Cornwall, and in and around Warwick, Nanuet, Nyack, New Windsor, Suffren, and Port Jervis.

 Be sure to check out our specialized SuperAttic™ System for continuous & airtight coverage.